The Science

 Every assessment on WealthPsychology is grounded in two decades of academic research — validated across more than 22,000 investors, traders, and businesspeople across multiple market cycles.

-The Five Factor Model (OCEAN) is the most replicated personality framework in psychology — derived from factor analysis of thousands of descriptors, validated across 40+ years, cultures, and age groups.
-It consistently predicts behaviour across life domains including financial decision-making.
+The Five Factor Model (OCEAN) is the most replicated personality framework in psychology — validated across 40+ years, cultures, and age groups.
+It consistently predicts financial decision-making behaviour.

 Behavioral Economics